JoaoVicDias/HostCompany/README.md

  Host Shop website.

 ## Project HostCompany
-This project is a website, totally responsive,where you can choose and buy your game.
+This project is a fully responsive host selling website.

 ## About this project
 I developed this website with JavaScript,Html and Css and it's just a frontend project.